zaskem/Google-Form-Merge-to-Document/HowToSetupAndUse.md

 Once the form is configured properly, enable the response spreadsheet option to automatically create an appropriate Sheet.

+An [example form](https://goo.gl/forms/UfIkbP9UmC00y95u1) is provided to view the front-end, and an [example/stub-out response sheet](https://docs.google.com/spreadsheets/d/11K3S-KERPW4pbQZSE_I9ObFKHe4EgJmKYqmstjoyjxI/edit?usp=sharing) is available for a demo/starting reference.

 ## Add code to the Sheet
 In the sheet, use the Tools menu to open up the `<> Script Editor`.